Reach Ahead helps families to transition from either Reach Up or Post-Secondary Education (PSE) to work.

 - Our vision: families are empowered, connected and thriving.

-- You must live in Vermont
+- Live in Vermont

-- Your family must include minor children
+- Include minor children

 Reach Ahead may provide the following benefits for up to 24 months:

 - Support to help you keep a job (e.g., help paying for car repairs, work clothes, and work supplies).